Red Light Therapy

 helps diminish scars

-relieves pain and inflammation in people with pain in the Achilles tendons
+relieves pain and inflammation in people with pain in the Achilles tendon